Opportunity Zones vs. 1031 Exchanges

 A Section 1031 exchange is structured to allow for single asset swaps, usually one real estate property for another real estate property.
 Multiple properties can be supported, but this option usually comes with higher costs and less flexibility.

 On the other hand, Qualified Opportunity Funds can be either single-asset funds that invest in a single property or business, or multi-asset funds that invest in multiple properties across asset classes and geographies.
+A single gain can be deferred into one or multiple QOFs.

 Capital Gains Tax Deferral